sasitharanravikumar93/Shrimp-management/user_documentation/GrowthSampling.md

 # Growth Sampling

 ## Purpose
-This page is used to record growth sampling data for your shrimp ponds, typically done weekly.
+This functionality is used to record growth sampling data for your shrimp ponds, typically done weekly.
 This data is crucial for tracking shrimp growth and projecting future yields.
+This feature is integrated into the Pond Management page.

 ## Navigation
-Access this page via the sidebar navigation under 'Data Entry' -> 'Growth Sampling'.
+Access this feature by navigating to a specific pond via the Admin Page or Dashboard, then selecting the "Growth Sampling" tab in the Data View.

 ## Key Features
 *   Record sampling date and time.
-*   Enter multiple sample weights and counts for a single pond.
+*   Enter total weight and count of sampled shrimp.
 *   Associate growth entries with specific ponds and seasons.
+*   View historical growth data in chart format.

 ## How to Use
+1. Navigate to the pond you want to record growth sampling data for.
+2. Ensure you're in the "Data View" (not Calendar View).
+3. Select the "Growth Sampling" tab.
+4. In the "Record Growth Sampling" section:
-1. Select the date and time of the growth sampling.
+    *   Select the date and time of the growth sampling.
-2. Choose the pond from which the samples were taken.
-3. Enter the total weight of the sampled shrimp.
+    *   Enter the total weight of the sampled shrimp (kg).
-4. Enter the total count of the sampled shrimp.
+    *   Enter the total count of the sampled shrimp.
-5. (Optional) Add additional sample entries if multiple samples were taken from the same pond at the same time.
-6. Click 'Submit' to save the entry.
+5. Click 'Add Growth Sampling Entry' to save the entry.

 ## Tips and Notes
 *   Accurate sampling is vital for reliable growth projections.
 *   Ensure the correct pond and season are selected for each entry.
+*   Historical growth data is displayed in the "Growth Sampling History" section with both chart and table views.